 Worrying that we haven’t done everything we need to or are supposed to.
 Worrying that we aren’t as much fun as we used to be.
 Worrying about letting people down.

 It’s hard to rest when you’re thinking about all the things you feel you ought to be doing, so this makes sense.
 It was hammered home that when I made time for rest, I had to make sure it was actually restful.
 Not just sitting around worrying.
-Luckily this is something I’m naturally good at, I guess it goes hand in hand with the acceptance part.

 Similarly, things that we enjoy, that make us happy, that relax us etc all give us more energy.
 Making the time to still do the things you love will actually give you energy.
 That’s not to say that if your favourite thing in the whole world is contact sport but you’re too unwell to do that and try it anyway you’ll be bouncing off the walls… but paying attention to the things that bring you joy that you are capable of and doing more of them is really important.

 We discussed diet, and she asked me what I was eating, I told her, and she was really impressed and said I was smashing it.
 I told her about how much I had found it helped me, my reasons for changing my diet, and she gave me some print outs anyway just in case and we basically moved on from that.

 I won’t go into too much detail about diet in this post, but I think that nutrition is something that we aren’t really taught, and educating yourself is important no matter what the state of your health.

 Obviously sleep is a big issue.
 Going to sleep and waking up exhausted is horrendous.
 Sleep is such an essential part of feeling well, and not being able to sleep, or not feeling refreshed often leads to insomnia.